y3ro/meemi/README.md

 ## Meemi

-The following repository includes the code and pre-trained cross-lingual word embeddings from the paper *[Improving cross-lingual embeddings by meeting in the middle]()*  (EMNLP 2018).
+The following repository includes the code and pre-trained cross-lingual word embeddings from the paper *[Improving cross-lingual word embeddings by meeting in the middle]()*  (EMNLP 2018).

 ### Pre-trained embeddings